From pre-approval to closing, navigate the home buying process like a pro.

 - Ask for referrals from family and friends.

 - Contact the realtor posted on a for sale sign in a neighborhood of interest.

 - Search for online reviews or testimonials of highly-rated realtors in the area.

-- Use Social Media to see what the agents personality is like.
+- Use Social Media to see what the Realtors personality is like.

-- Look through the agent directory of a local brokerage, like ours.
+- Look through the realtor directory of a local brokerage, like ours.